lightning/bolts/ext-dynamic-commitments.md

 constraints on these parameters to make sure they are internally consistent and secure in all contexts.

-The requirement for a node to remember what it last _sent_ and for it to remember what it _accepted_ is necessary to recover on reestablish.
-See the reestablish section for more details.

 #### `dyn_ack`

 This message is sent in response to a `dyn_propose` indicating that it has